harvardinformatics/python-workshop/python-workshop.md

 L_BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB
 ```

-2. report some information about the sequences
-3. write to FASTA and feed to an assembler to create contigs
+2. write to FASTA and feed to an assembler to create contigs
 ```
 @HWUSI-EAS300R_0005_FC62TL2AAXX:8:30:1207:12132#0/1
 AGGGCGACCGGCAAGCAGGGGTTCGAACGGCAGGAGCCCC
 @HWUSI-EAS300R_0005_FC62TL2AAXX:8:30:1293:12132#0/1
 CGGGCCACCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC
 ```
-4. annotate the contigs using the ha.annotate module
+3. annotate the contigs using the ha.annotate module
 ---
 # `ha/annotate.py`
 Annotation module that will be called by `hisnhers.py` serially and, then, in parallel